PeymanPP5530/final_RT1_2nd_assignment/README.md

 ###### Launch file

-- a launch file that  starts the whole simulation.
+- A launch file that  starts the whole simulation.
 Also, in this launch file the value for the frequency at which node C publishes the information is set.

 ## ROS
 ##### What is ROS?